0xastro/Cognitive-Radio-Network/README.md

-##This project is Delievered as a Undergraduation Thesis in Canadian International College -CIC-
+##This project is Delievered as a Undergraduate Thesis in Canadian International College -CIC-

 ####For any question, contact me:
 * m.rahm7n@gmail.com